Tangible Assets Vs Intangible Assets

 The best way to remember tangible assets is to remember the meaning of the word “Tangible” which means something that can be felt with the sense of touch.
 Assets which have a physical existence and can be touched and felt are called Tangible Assets.
 The main difference between tangible and intangible assets is where one can be touched and felt the other only exists on paper.

 Tangible assets can include both fixed and current assets.
-Few examples of such assets include furniture, stock, computers, buildings, machines, etc.
+A few examples of such assets include furniture, stock, computers, buildings, machines, etc.

-The opposite of Tangible Assets, Intangible Assets don’t have a physical existence and cannot be touched or felt.
-Intangible assets can either be definite or indefinite, depending on the kind of an asset in question.
+The opposite of tangible assets, Intangible assets don’t have a physical existence and cannot be touched or felt.
+Intangible assets can either be definite or indefinite, depending on the kind of asset in question.